jvitor83/binance-mcp/README.md

-# BNB Chain MCP Server
+# Binance MCP Server

 ## Overview

-BNB Chain MCP Server is a backend service designed to execute transactions on the Binance Smart Chain (BSC) and interact with the Binance API.
-It facilitates seamless interaction with both the blockchain and Binance exchange, including sending native BNB and BEP-20 token transfers, as well as placing orders and retrieving account information from Binance.
-The server utilizes the Model Context Protocol (MCP) framework to ensure secure, structured, and efficient transactions.
+Binance MCP Server is a backend service designed to interact with the Binance exchange API and execute transactions on the Binance Smart Chain (BSC).
+It facilitates seamless integration with both the Binance trading platform and blockchain functionality, including placing orders on the exchange, retrieving account information, sending native BNB transfers, and handling BEP-20 token transactions.
+The server utilizes the Model Context Protocol (MCP) framework to ensure secure, structured, and efficient operations.

 ### Key Functionalities:

-- Execute blockchain transactions on Binance Smart Chain (BSC)
 - Interact with Binance exchange API for account information and trading
+- Execute blockchain transactions on Binance Smart Chain (BSC) when needed
+- Place market orders and implement algorithmic trading strategies
 - Send native BNB transfers and BEP-20 token transactions
-- Process market orders and algorithmic trading strategies
 - Retrieve real-time trading data and account information
-- Implement structured transactions using the Model Context Protocol framework
+- Implement structured operations using the Model Context Protocol framework
 - Provide secure authentication and API key management for Binance integration

 ## Features

-- **Binance Smart Chain Integration**: Connect to BSC network for blockchain transactions and token interactions
 - **Binance API Integration**: Connect to Binance exchange for account information and trading operations
+- **Binance Smart Chain Compatibility**: Support for BSC network transactions and token interactions when required
 - **Account Management**: Retrieve detailed account information, balances, and trading history
 - **Market Data Access**: Access real-time order books and market data for informed trading decisions
 - **Order Execution**: Place spot market orders with flexible quantity specifications